-Then set what you want to happen to them, eg. Assign to user, add to list…
+Set which actions should happen to them, eg. assign to user, add to list…

-BEFORE you save!
-Ensure your automation rules are allowed to repeat.
-You’ll find this checkbox higher up on the page.
+Finally, ensure your automation rules are allowed to repeat (you’ll find this checkbox higher up on the page):

-Downsides to this approach are it will require many individual rules, and will soak up a lot of processing power.
+The downsides: it requires multiple individual rules, and will soak up a lot of processing.
 Plus, you need to know the ins-and-outs of the Pardot account, it would not be so simple for someone new to make an edit.

-Maybe the 2nd alternative I have to share will be better for mapping out your conditional completion actions.
+Perhaps the 2nd alternative will be better for mapping out your conditional completion actions.

-Moving conditional completion actions into Engagement Studio was previously hampered, as once a prospect went through an Engagement Program, they could not re-enter.
-Even if they came back to submit the same form again, nothing would happen.
+Moving conditional completion actions into Engagement Studio was not possible before Repeating Engagement Programs (back in the day, once a prospect went through an Engagement Program, they could not re-enter).

 Every Engagement Program must start with a list, so the form must add prospects to the list.
-Set a normal completion action from the form wizard for this.
+Set a normal Completion Action on your chosen marketing asset for this.

-Once a prospect submits the form, gets added to the list, and starts to flow into the Engagement Program, use Rule steps to send them down different paths.
+Once a prospect submits the form, they are added to the list and will start to flow into the Engagement Program.
+Use Rule steps to send them down different paths.
 Here is an example of what a Rule step would look like:

-A ‘Yes’ and ‘No’ path will appear when you click save, where you can define your actions for a criteria match, and a criteria no match!
+A ‘Yes’ and ‘No’ path will appear when you click save, where you can define your actions for criteria match, and criteria no match!

 Conditional Completion Actions fire only when the prospect making the activity meets certain criteria.
 You can think of it like taking a Completion Action and merging it with an Automation Rule – which would be beneficial in multiple use cases such as routing form submissions (eg. by country), populating specific lead sources, or invite-only forms – to name just a small number!